-Adenosine A2A receptor and immune cell function
+Adenosine A{2A} receptor and immune cell function

 The ATP-adenosine pathway offers multiple potential targets for drug programs, including the enzymes involved in adenosine production, the adenosine deaminase, the enzyme involved in adenosine degradation, and the adenosine receptors expressed on immune cells found in the tumor microenvironment.
-There are four known adenosine receptors: $A_1$ , $A{2A}$ , $A{2B}$ and $A_3$ .
-Of these, only $A{2A}R$ and $A{2B}R$ are believed to play a role in intra-tumoral immune suppression. $A{2A}R$ has been shown to have an affinity for adenosine that is approximately 100-fold higher than $A{2B}R$ .
-Furthermore, as illustrated in the figure below, $A{2A}R$ is the primary adenosine receptor expressed on CD4+ and CD8+ T cells, NK cells, monocytes and dendritic cells.
-To measure the adenosine receptors expression, we quantified mRNA of all adenosine receptors in purified human immune cell populations in resting and stimulated conditions.
+There are four known adenosine receptors: A1, A{2A}, A{2B} and A3.
+Of these, only A{2A}R and A{2B}R are believed to play a role in intra-tumoral immune suppression.
+A{2A}R has been shown to have an affinity for adenosine that is approximately 100-fold higher than A{2B}R. Furthermore, as illustrated in the figure below, A{2A}R is the primary adenosine receptor expressed on CD4+ and CD8+ T cells, NK cells, monocytes and dendritic cells.
+To measure the adenosine receptors expression, we quantified messenger RNA, or mRNA, of all adenosine receptors in purified human immune cell populations in resting and stimulated conditions.
 T cells and NK cells were stimulated with anti-CD3/CD28 and IL-2, respectively.
 Monocytes and dendritic cells were stimulated with lipopolysaccharides, or LPS.